 There is an international body of work on the development and implementation of competency frameworks.
 A particularly important set of CMS frameworks are the 'Blueprint' frameworks, which are a series of inter-related national approaches to career management skills.
-This family of CMS frameworks originated in the United States more than twenty years ago and was subsequently taken up by Canada and then Australia (Hooley et al., 2013).
-More recently, the notion of developing country-specific iterations of the Blueprint framework has also extended to England (LSIS, 2012) and Scotland (SDS, 2012).
+This family of CMS frameworks originated in the United States more than thirty years ago and was subsequently taken up by Canada and then Australia (Hooley et al., 2013).
+Within the last decade, the notion of developing country-specific iterations of the Blueprint framework also extended to England (LSIS, 2012) and Scotland (SDS, 2012).
 A brief overview of the chronology of these developments is provided in Figure 1.

 The European Lifelong Guidance Policy Network (ELGPN) has also explored the possibility of developing a European Blueprint.
-However, the decision has been taken not to develop a common CMS framework across European countries at present, given the divergent epistemology, curricular traditions and guidance approaches amongst member states (Vickers et al., forthcoming).
+However, the decision has been taken not to develop a common CMS framework across European countries at present, given the divergent epistemology, curricular traditions and guidance approaches amongst member states (Neary et al., 2016a and 2016b).
 Instead, the ELGPN encourages member states to develop their own CMS frameworks along the lines of those found in the Blueprints (Thomsen, 2014).